-Confined spaces are spaces defined as having less than 50 ft.3/1000 BTU (1.4 m3/0.29 kw-hr).
+Confined spaces are spaces defined as having less than 50 ft3/1,000 BTU/hr (4.8 m3/kW) of input.

-All Air From Inside the Building

-The confined space must be provided with two permanent openings communicating directly with an additional room(s) of sufficient volume so that the combined volume of all spaces meets the criteria for an unconfined space.
+All Air from Inside the Building: The confined space must be provided with two permanent openings communicating directly with an additional room(s) of sufficient volume, so that the combined volume of all spaces meets the criteria for an unconfined space.
 The total input of all gas utilization equipment installed in the combined space must be considered in making this determination.
-Each opening must have a minimum free area of 1 in.2/1000 BTU (6.5 cm2/0.29 kw) per hour of the total input rating of all gas utilization equipment in the confined space, but not less than 100 in.2 (645 cm2).
-One opening must be within 12 in.
-(31 cm) of the top and one within 12 in.
-(31 cm) of the bottom of the enclosure.
+Each opening must have a minimum free area of 1 in2/1000 BTU/hr (2200 mm2/kW) of the total input rating of all gas utilization equipment in the confined space, but not less than 100 in2 (0.06 m2).
+One opening must be within 12 in (31 cm) of the top and one within 12 in (31 cm) of the bottom of the enclosure.

-All Air From Outdoors

-The confined space must be provided with two permanent openings, one commencing within 12 in.
-(31 cm) of the top and one commencing within 12 in.
-(31 cm) from the bottom of the enclosure.
-The openings must communicate directly, or by ducts, with the outdoors or spaces (crawl or attic) that freely communicate with the outdoors.
+All Air from Outdoors: Provide two permanent openings, one commencing within 12 in (31 cm) of the top and one commencing within 12 in (31 cm) from the bottom of the enclosure.
+The openings must communicate directly or by ducts with the outdoors or spaces (crawl or attic) that freely communicate with the outdoors.